pmeighen/Horiseon-Refactor/README.md

 UCF Bootcamp: Horiseon-Refactor project

 This project is a refactor of the HTML / CSS code behind the Horiseon Marketing home page.
 Some changes were made to the HTML code (div's replaced with sections).
-More significant changes have been made to the CSS code.
+More significant changes were made to the CSS code.
 CSS changes were made to consolidate code and increase eficiency.
 The URL for the deployed page is: https://pmeighen.github.io/Horiseon-Refactor/ Here is a screen shot of the page: